 “As an Amazon Associate, I earn from qualifying purchases.”
 Read full disclosure here.

-One of the activities that I enjoy doing during winter is collecting pine needles to make my own pine needle oil.
+One of the activities that I enjoy doing during cold months is winter foraging, in particular, collecting pine needles to make my own pine needle oil.
 You can use other evergreen conifers too to make this lovely winter oil.
 Instead of throwing your Christmas tree, use its needles to make this warming and comforting pine needle oil to pamper yourself.

 Edible pine needles